Pondering Precipitation

 Another year is underway and, as one season follows on from the last one, the tasks might change but there is always plenty to do in the garden.

 Summer brings with it the usual tasks we can all relate to and, although these tasks can seem tiresome, they are most essential in the overall upkeep of our gardens.
-Luckily this year we have had ample rain but this has led to one major task that most of us are not … Read more »
+Luckily this year we have had ample rain but this has led to one major task that most of us … Read more »

 Summer hints